How to motivate employees in 10 steps

 All the efforts you put into improving your team working conditions should always be focused on satisfying the top-performing employees.

 Your mission is to understand the best way to motivate your most talented employees in order to improve their production rate.
-Get to know what are the roadblocks they’re hitting and make sure you clear them so that they have no barriers to get the most important work done.
+Get to know what are the roadblocks they’re hitting and make sure you clear them so that they have no barriers to getting the most important work done.

 6. Use a simple employee recognition